flipz357/flipz357.github.io/_posts/2023-10-04-hacking-a-metric.md

 # Introduction

-AMR parsing is a fun task, where we try to map text onto little graphs that describe their meaning explicitly, so called Abstract Meaning Representations (AMRs).
-Even though this post is written for folks who have a little prior understanding in AMR, I’ll start with an analogy to better picture the issue (If you’ve prior AMR knowledge, feel free to jump to the next section).
+AMR parsing is a fun task, where we map texts onto little graphs that explicate their meaning, so called Abstract Meaning Representations (AMRs).
+Even though this post is written for folks who have a bit of prior understanding in AMR, I’ll start with an analogy to better picture the issue.
+If you’ve got prior AMR knowledge, feel free to jump to the next section.

 Imagine a cooking contest that takes place regularly, say, once a year.
 In all events, we have the same judge, participants are amateurs, meals are scored on 0 to 100, with 100 meaning “it can’t possibly get better”.
 Over the years, the participants got objectively better, and also their average score issued by the judge now almost touches 85.
-Since their performance got objectively better, it looks like the judge’s assessment is good.

-Suddenly, an onlooker starts believing that the judge seems to like meals that are a bit more on the salty side.
+Suddenly, an onlooker finds that the judge seems to like meals that are a bit more on the salty side.
 They decide to participate, cook a basic meal, and add a significant bit more salt than would be appropriate.
 They receive a very high grade, say 87, winning this year’s contest.
 Next time, they win again, scoring 90 (how? yes, you guessed it, by adding even more salt).
 Finally, in the round after that, they just submit a bowl of pure salt… and score 100 points.

-When seeing this, can we trust this particular judge again to steer a competition?
+When seeing this, can we trust this particular judge again to oversee a competition?
 Probably not.
-Then should we declare all past competitions as invalid?
-No, we shouldn’t do this either, since probably the participants were not aware of the salt trick and so their meals only differed very little in their saltiness, leading, on average, to the mostly objective ratings of their meals.
+Should we declare all past competitions as invalid?
+No, we shouldn’t do this either, since probably the participants were not aware of the salt trick and so their meals only differed very little in their saltiness, leading, on average, to mostly objective ratings of their meals.

-In our scenario, participants are AMR parsers, the meals are parser predictions (parses), and the judge is a metric (Smatch) based on a gold standard of how the predictions should actually look (reference).
+In our scenario, participants are AMR parsers, meals are parser predictions (parses), and the judge is a metric (Smatch) based on a gold standard of how the predictions should look (reference).
 The salt are so-called *duplicate-edges*, which are graph edges that occur more than once.
 While they do not make much sense (they do not add information), the metric that’s been used for scoring parsers does accept predictions that have duplicate edges.
 And that’s where most of the trouble starts.

 # Hacking the AMR evaluation metric 🕵️‍♀️